raygouravs/B9IS123_prog_CA1/README.md

-# B9IS123 Programming for Information Systems CA 2025
+# B9IS123 Programming for Information Systems CA2 2025
 Project Objective:

 Develop a CRUD web-app for a Co-working space, for hot-desking management and utilisation tracker system, using Javascript frameworks for FE, BE and SQLite for database.